dstndstn/ch_frb_io/README.md

   - `make all install`

+  - Here are some unit tests which you may or may not want to run:
+    ```
+    ./test-misc                   # no problem
-  - If you want to run the unit test (warning: creates 100MB temp file in current directory):
+    ./test-intensity-hdf5-file    # warning: creates 100MB temp file in current directory
-    `./test-intensity-hdf5-file`
+    ./test-network-streams        # warning: takes ~1 hour to run, CPU-intensive
+    ```

 INSTALLATION (PYTHON)
 ---------------------